stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-Next each field is parsed and wrapped by the transient field record:
+Next the properties of each field are extracted and wrapped by the transient record:

 ```java
 private static StructureField field(IASTSimpleDeclaration field) {